Learn-Write-Repeat/Web-Development/wd-cp-4/Ritika_WD_FunctionsAndBuffer.md

 </p>

 ## Let's Create Buffers
-There are a few ways to create buffers <br>
+There are a few ways to create buffers. <br>

 #### Case 1
 Creating an empty buffer of length 20 -> <br>